 As far as genetics are concerned, variations in the human leukocyte antigen (HLA) gene are thought to make people susceptible to this disorder.

 This HLA complex helps the immune system in differentiating between the body’s own and foreign proteins.
 When there’s a problem with that, the body can start attacking its own healthy cells (like the hair follicles).
+Still, it’s a polygenic trait – other genes also play a role in the development of alopecia areata.

 It’s also worth noting that this type of hair loss tends to run in families.
-Congenital alopecia areata has been reported as well.
+Congenital alopecia areata has been reported.
+Reported triggers also include infections, vaccinations, illness, drugs, and emotional and physical distress.

 Other than that, since alopecia areata is autoimmune, it’s also been associated with other autoimmune conditions, such as: